jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 }
 ```

 Since I want to retain `Triangle` and `Rectangle` for the demonstration code, I left them as is and registered a _Pentagon_, _Hexagon_ and _Centagon_ as follows.
-Notice that I can't call a concrete class `register()` method, since these new `Shape` breeder objects anbd not new classes.
-This is a registration different attribute-specified breeder objects of the same concrete `Polygon` class:
+Notice that I can't call a concrete class `register()` method, since these new `Shape` breeder objects and not new classes.
+This is a registration of different attribute-specified breeder objects of the same concrete `Polygon` class:
 ```java
 RegisteredBreeder.register("Pentagon", new Polygon("Pentagon", 5, "Breeder Pentagon"));
 RegisteredBreeder.register("Hexagon", new Polygon("Hexagon", 6, "Breeder Hexagon"));